Tchibo/sap-developer-roadmap/cloud-developer-roadmap/Tools/cds-typer.md

 aliases:
   - "@cap-js/cds-typer"
 ---
+> [!todo] Duplicate with similar content?
+> Document seems to overlap with 'Setup TypeScript for CAP' and if properly segragated is to rather be presented together with the aformentioned subtopic.

 `cds-typer` is an open-source tool that generates [[TypeScript]] typings from Core Data Services ([[CDS]]) models.
 It is widely used in [[SAP Capire]] Framework projects to ensure type safety and alignment between [[CDS]]-defined data structures and [[TypeScript]] application code.

 **Usage in [[SAP Capire]] Projects**